header_faq.gif (20286 bytes)

 What did Mel Brooks have to do with the series?

 Brooks and Buck Henry created the characters and basic premise of Get Smart.
-Brooks also helped write several of the first episodes, but his involvement ended pretty much after the pilot was written, mainly to concentrate on getting his movie, The Producers, completed.
+Brooks also helped write three episodes, but his involvement ended pretty much after the pilot was written, mainly to concentrate on getting The Producers completed.
 In interviews now, Brooks give Buck Henry a great deal of credit for the show.
 Henry, who ran the show for its first two years, clearly is the one most responsible for the direction of the series.
 For more information about the beginnings of the show, check out my history page.

 Were there any inconsistencies/goofs made in episodes?